Realized Stochastic Volatility Models with Skew-t Distributions for Volatility and Tail Risk Forecasting: Empirical Study

 For the N225 index, the histograms of the 0.1st and 1st percentiles indicate that RSV-FS-SN consistently produces more conservative forecasts in the extreme left tail.
 Interestingly, its 10th percentile is relatively higher than those of other models.
 These distributional characteristics may help explain the variation in VaR and ES forecast performance observed across RSV models.

-\subsubsection{Summary}
+\paragraph{Remark.} Additional results for the COVID-19 period are reported in the Supplementary Material.
+While RSV models with skew-$t$ specifications improve forecast accuracy for volatility in the main sample, their relative performance for VaR and ES forecasts deteriorates during the COVID-19 period.
+This finding suggests that the benefits of modeling conditional asymmetry in the return distribution may be less pronounced under extreme market stress, where tail risk dynamics are dominated by abrupt and persistent shocks.
+A more detailed investigation of this issue is left for future research.

+\subsection{Summary}

 Table~\ref{tab:pred-rank} presents the rankings of average losses for volatility, VaR, and ES forecasts.
-The average ranking in the final column highlights the overall superiority of the RSV models, with RSV-AZ-ST achieving the best performance.
+The average ranking in the final column highlights the overall superiority of the RSV models, with RSV-AZ-ST and RSV-GH-ST achieving the best performance.

 Our findings demonstrate that RV is a valuable predictor for forecasting not only volatility but also tail risk measures such as VaR and ES.
-Across all forecast categories, RSV models consistently outperform REGARCH models.
-In particular, incorporating a skewed $t$-distribution into the RSV framework appears to further enhance forecast accuracy.
+Overall, RSV models tend to deliver superior performance, particularly for the N225, while REGARCH-T remains highly competitive for the DJIA.
+Incorporating a skewed $t$-distribution within the RSV framework further enhances forecast accuracy, especially for tail risk measures.

 \begin{landscape}

 \end{landscape}